IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-4-monitor.md

 Beam distributions in namespace _NS_ and with name _DIST_ are associated with four separate Streams metrics.
 These metrics are grouped under **NS::DIST** and include `count`, `sum`, `min`, and `max`.
 For example **TemperatureSample::good.device\_1** shows the four metrics and their corresponding values.
 From these values, the mean can be derived (that is, the sum divided by the count).

 These names are an implementation detail of Streams Runner and might change.
-If programmatic access to Beam metrics is required, the BEAM query API must be used.
+If programmatic access to Beam metrics is required, the Beam [queryMetrics](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/metrics/MetricResults.html#queryMetrics-org.apache.beam.sdk.metrics.MetricsFilter-) API must be used.